-(b) If the high school has not already calculated the applicant's final cumulative grade point average and provided that information on the official high school transcript, each admission officer at a state educational institution shall calculate the grade point average for any applicant seeking admission pursuant to K.A.R.
-88-29c-5 or 88-29c-7, as follows: (1) The admission officer shall calculate a grade point average only for courses appearing on the official high school transcript.
+(b) If the high school has not already calculated the overall grade point average (GPA) and provided that information on the official high school transcript, the admission officer at the university of Kansas shall calculate the overall GPA for any applicant seeking admission pursuant to the GPA option specified in K.A.R.
+88-29d-5, or K.A.R.
+88-29d-7, as follows:

+(1) The admission officer shall calculate a GPA only for courses appearing on the applicant's official high school transcript.

-(2)(A) If the high school transcript reports grades on a four-point scale, the admission officer shall calculate grade point averages by assigning four points to a grade of A, three points to a grade of B, two points to a grade of C, one point to a grade of D, and zero points to a grade of F. Pluses and minuses shall not be considered in the calculation.
+(2)(A) If the high school transcript reports grades on a four-point scale, the admission officer shall calculate GPAs by assigning four points to a grade of A, three points to a grade of B, two points to a grade of C, one point to a grade of D, and zero points to a grade of F. Pluses and minuses shall not be considered in the calculation.